-As a resume make sure you select dwarfing or miniature trees – even in very large containers, vigorous trees are seldom satisfactory couped ina container.
+As a resume make sure you select dwarfing or miniature trees – even in very large containers, vigorous apple trees are seldom satisfactory couped in a container.
 But genuinely dwarfing stocks such as ideally M27, or secondly M9, actually seem to like being in pots and are encouraged to fruit early in life.
 Never opt for a container size less than 20” and always use loam based potting compost in preference to coir or general purpose.

 Most cultivation and pruning techniques are the same as for cultivation in the open ground.
 Columnar trees also do very well in pots.